 Tracy Kitten is a recognized fraud and cybersecurity subject matter expert within the financial services community.
-She’s researched and written about fraud, payments, financial technology and cybersecurity for the last 16 years.
+She’s researched and written about fraud, fintech fraud prevention, payments, financial technology and cybersecurity for the last 16 years.
 As the Director of Fraud and Security at Javelin Strategy & Research, Tracy is very familiar with how fraud attacks and cyberthreats have evolved, having spoken with numerous industry experts, practitioners and even hackers to anticipate what’s coming next.

 Javelin Strategy & Research provides strategic insights for ﬁnancial institutions, government, payments companies, merchants, ﬁntechs and technology providers.
 Javelin’s research expertise includes fraud and security, where their in-depth primary research helps guide organizations on innovation and safeguarding customers in today’s digital world.